 When in doubt, seek help

 Two heads are better than one.
 If you’re unsure, ask a family member of friends to think through your skepticism.
-Sometime, this should be an expert.
+Sometimes, this should be an expert.
 Don’t be afraid to get help because it requires you to seek someone who knows the subject.
 Many of us are hesitant to do this for fear of being embarrassed.
 Would you rather have a friendly conversation with someone on your side or be separated from your money by someone dishonest.
 The best tactic here is to seek counsel from someone else.

 Be careful when money up front is required